-Many parents, at the beginning of a divorce or child custody case, will have a goal of sharing custody with their Co-parent or spouse.
-Shared custody to most people means a fairly even split resulting in your child spending half their time with you and half their time with their other parent.
-This would seem to be a reasonable and fair goal to have although in practice it is very difficult to achieve a result where exactly 50% of the child's time is spent with one parent in exactly 50% is spent with the other parent.
-However, if your goal at the beginning of a child custody or divorce case is for your child to be able to maintain their relationship both with you and with the other parent then a 50 percent split between the two of you would seem to be the most reasonable way to go.
+At the beginning of a divorce or child custody case, many parents will have a goal of sharing custody with their Co-parent or spouse.
+Shared custody to most people means a fairly even split, resulting in your child spending half their time with you and half their time with their other parent.
+This would seem to be a reasonable and fair goal to have, although, in practice, it is complicated to achieve a result where exactly 50% of the child's time is spent with one parent in exactly 50% is spent with the other parent.
+However, if your goal at the beginning of a child custody or divorce case is for your child to be able to maintain their relationship both with you and with the other parent, then a 50 percent split between the two of you would seem to be the most reasonable way to go.

-If you are named as the primary conservator per child in a divorce or child custody case then you need to know that you will have a primary decision-making authority for that child moving forward.
+If you are named the primary conservator per child in a divorce or child custody case, you need to know that you will have a primary decision-making authority for that child moving forward.
 First, you will have the authority to make decisions for your child regarding areas of their life like school and medical situations.
-Your ex-spouse will have the same ability to do so but the rights that you hold regarding that child will be superior in a few distinct ways.
-Foremost among those superior rights will be the ability to determine the primary residence of every child and to receive child support.
+Your ex-spouse will have the same ability to do so, but the rights that you hold regarding that child will be superior in a few distinct ways.
+Foremost among those superior rights will be the ability to determine every child's primary residence and receive child support.

-By having the right to determine the primary residence of your child you will be able to determine where your child lives full time.
-Assuming that you designate your residence as your child's primary residence this means that your child will be spending more time with you throughout the year.
-This is because most of the year is spent in school and your child will be living with you at home haha during this time.
-By this fact, most of the time new children spin in the year will be with you.
+By having the right to determine your child's primary residence, you will be able to determine where your child lives full time.
+Assuming that you designate your residence as your child's primary residence, this means that your child will be spending more time with you throughout the year.
+This is because most of the year is spent in school, and your child will be living with you at home, haha, during this time.
+By this fact, most of the time, new children spin in the year will be with you.

 How is child support calculated?